rsnikhil/Experimental_RISCV_Feature_Model/README.md

 # RIFFL: RISC-V Formal Feature List

 RIFFL is an experimental DSL to formally describe the full feature set of a RISC-V implementation.
-A typical use-cases:
+Typical use-cases:

 - In RISC-V Compliance Testing: when testing an implementation's compliance with the RISC-V specification, we compare the